The Protection of Minors Compliance Process

 Screening

-Tier II individuals undergo biennial background checks and sex offender screenings.
+Tier II Individuals undergo biennial background checks and sex offender screenings.

 Annual training

-Tier II individuals complete annual training requirements.
+Tier II Individuals complete annual training requirements.

 Monitoring and supervision

 Tier II individuals engage in program activities without direct supervision.
-They often supervise Tier III individuals.
+They often supervise Tier III Individuals.

 Nature of interaction with youth